AdobeDocs/experience-manager-65.en/help/communities/client-customize.md

 For a quick example of extending the comments component, try the [Extend Comments Component tutorial](extend-comments.md).

-## Javascript Binding {#javascript-binding}
+## JavaScript Binding {#javascript-binding}

-The HBS script for the component must be bound to the JavaScript objects, models and views, which implement this feature.
+The HBS script for the component must be bound to the JavaScript objects, models, and views, which implement this feature.

 The value of the `data-scf-component` attribute may be the default, such as **`social/tally/components/hbs/rating`**, or an extended (customized) component for customized functionality, such as **weretail/components/hbs/rating**.